Can I be an organ donor if I have had cancer?

 The Advisory Committee on the Safety of Blood, Tissues and Organs issued revised guidelines in April 2014.
 They say you can't donate organs if you have any cancer that has spread from where it started (metastasised).
-You also can't donate if you've had
+You also can't donate if you have

 - Any type of blood cancer, such as leukaemia or lymphoma

 - Lymphoma in the brain (cerebral lymphoma)

 There are other types of cancer that the Committee consider high risk for the recipient getting cancer.
 These are